 - If your furnace is old, the new energy efficient models can help you save on heating bills.
 Your contractor should be able to give you energy fact sheets for different types, models and designs to help you compare energy usage.
 Look for the ENERGY STAR®.

-Everyday Tips to To Save Energy
+Everyday Tips to Save Energy

-These no-cost or low-cost tips are easy ways to save energy and money all year round.
+The following no-cost or low-cost tips are easy ways to save energy and money all year round.

-- Replace incandescent bulbs with ENERGY STAR-qualified bulbs.
+- Replace incandescent bulbs with ENERGY STAR®-qualified bulbs.

 - Air-dry dishes instead of using your dishwasher’s drying cycle.